The Rosedale Funeral Read more [...]

 As a senior tutor at the British Institute of Funeral Directors, Anne places a high emphasis on excellent initial training topped up by continuing professional development.
 Everyone who works at Rosedale is really good at what they do.
 They are all, also, very nice people.
 They think hard about what they do and how they do it.
 Ideas and suggestions from staff are positively encouraged and many have been adopted by the company as a whole.
 You are not just another client here – anything but.
 They gladly give you all the time you need.
 They listen well and respond intelligently.
 Above all, they work with you.

 Standards of care of those who have died are also extraordinarily high.
 Staff working in the mortuary don white coats, and when they are attending to the care of the deceased, modesty cloths are always used while washing or dressing.
 It’s a respectful, personal and humane approach that we were very impressed by.
+The mortuary door has a sign that reads ‘Remember behind these doors is the most sacred room in the building.
+It is where loved ones come to be prepared for the most difficult event in a family’s life.
+Those that work behind these doors pledge to each family a never-ending commitment of respect & service to those that place their trust in us’.

 There are many small things which indicate the thoughtfulness and intelligence that informs this business – too many to list here, but we particularly liked the beautiful coffin tributes we found in one of the back rooms – made of lifelike silk flowers, these are available for families to use when perhaps they may not have the funds to pay for fresh flowers to adorn the coffin.